Local loyalty and goodwill on the high street

 In the case of employees, it might also be necessary to work with them to help find safe ways to travel to and from work too.
 Meanwhile, for customers, constant, friendly re-enforcement of social distancing measures while queuing and in-store will help reassure that you are taking their safety seriously.

 Review your insurance

-For retailers seeking to re-open effective insurance cover will be as important as ever.
+For retailers seeking to re-open, effective retail insurance cover will be as important as ever.
 For instance, property cover to step in if the store is affected by a serious incident like fire or flood.
 Public liability cover to help with potentially expensive liability claims if someone is injured while in the store, and employers liability to help with things like legal defence costs and compensation if an employee is injured at work – and which remains a legal requirement.

 Crucially, insurers have indicated that existing insurance arrangements will remain in force, provided government ‘COVID-19 Secure’ recommendations are implemented, documented and monitored.
 Equally, it is important to ensure staff are comfortable to return, a risk assessment is carried out, and proper safety and sanitation measures are in place.